web3privacy/docs/src/content/docs/membership/org-benefits.md

 ### **Academy**

-We aim to realize n.1 Academy  to educate tech and non tech people, giving all the basics about digital privacy and practical use-cases, directions…
+We are relizing the n.1 Academy  to educate tech and non tech people, giving all the basics about digital privacy, security, practical use-cases, directions…

  - feature your experts opinion and content
  - content joint production